JoshuaTrevor/Search-and-Sort/README.md

 # Search-and-Sort
-This project is a simple application which attempts to visualise a set of sorting and (eventually) pathfinding algorithms in a simple and intuitive way.
+This project is a simple application which attempts to visualise a set of sorting and pathfinding algorithms in a simple and intuitive way.